Marty Murray (Brookside)

-Martin "Marty" Murray is a character from Channel 4 soap Brookside played by Neil Caple from 2000 until 2003.
+Marty Murray is a character from Channel 4 soap Brookside played by Neil Caple from 2000 until 2003.

 Development

 Actor Neil Caple began playing the role and the Murray family debuted on-screen during the episode airing on 28 March 2000.
 Of joining the cast, Caple stated "Brookside is far and away the best soap.
 I don't mind being called a soap actor, that's what I'm here to do."
 The Murray family were introduced by Brookside's new producer, Paul Marquess during his rejuvenation of the show.
 Of their introduction, Marquess revealed that "the Murrays are an ordinary working-class Liverpool family, who will play a key role in taking Brookside back to basics."
 On the official Brookside website Marty was described as working hard to move his family off a council housing estate.
 He views the house in Brookside Close as his "first proper home".
 The Murrays initially appear as "the ideal family unit".
 When Marty is introduced into the series he takes a job at the school as a caretaker.